 How the course specialism resources you for this ministry

 All students at Ridley Hall undertake in-depth theological and biblical study as well as modules specific to ministry and mission in their specialism.
-The modules undertaken by youth ministry specialists include Youth Ministry, Youth Discipleship, Pastoral Care, Management, and Leadership.
-All students have the opportunity to undertake research in an area of interest at level 6 (third year).
+The modules undertaken by youth ministry specialists at level 4 (Cert HE) include Youth Ministry and Pastoral Care.
+At level 5 (HE Diploma) they include Leadership, Mission and Apologetics and Discipleship.
+All students have the opportunity to undertake research in an area of interest at level 6 (BA Hons).

 A key element of the student's learning takes place in ongoing ministerial practice.
 Students specialising in youth ministry will be placed within an existing team/ministry working with and reaching out to, young people.

-To support deep learning, all students engage in theological reflection and are placed within ministerial practice groups for the duration of their studies.
-Theological reflection occurs within all module teaching, and ministerial reflection groups take place during each block teaching week.
+To support deep learning, all students engage in theological reflection.
+Theological reflection occurs within all module teaching and in ministerial reflection groups.
 Students specialising in youth ministry will join a ministerial practice group facilitated by an experienced youth minister.